CHRONOLAW PRIVACY POLICY

 Development and Monitoring:

-• LangSmith: Application performance monitoring and debugging
+• Sentry: Application error monitoring and performance diagnostics

 • Only metadata and anonymized logs are shared